birmorezik/morsway/README.md

 Minimal, lightweight, functional and PURPLE sway & swayfx dotfiles

-Huge thanks to dear [Parviz](https://github.com/parvizsudo/Aozora), for this README template ( makingmy life a lot easier (: ) and a lotta useful info
+Huge thanks to dear [Parviz](https://github.com/parvizsudo/Aozora), for this README template and a lotta useful info

 ![screenshot](showcase.png)